-By the end of Debbie’s second year at Rosemont the English and science departments decided to make the honors program switch.
-Other high schools were sending teams of visitors to Rosemont to see how these changes worked and how they might adopt them in their own schools.
+By the end of Debbie’s second year at Rosemont the English and science departments decided to make switch to the all honors program switch.
+Other high schools were sending teams of visitors to Rosemont to see how they might adopt these changes in their own schools.

 The honors student count in math for eleventh grade classes was steady at 42 students by non-accelerated seniors and accelerated juniors) enrollment, which was counted when students signed up for courses in the spring, was up to 65 students and required an additional class to accommodate the extra students.

 The tutoring center had doubled in size.
 The center and the school’s new three session alternative program were established using savings from nonteaching and teaching retirements and special education tuitions and transportation reductions.

 With the savings the district hired more certified teachers to work as teaching assistants.
 The failure rate in Regents exams had been cut in half and the percentage of students scoring higher than 90 percent on important required course exit exams had doubled.

 As the end of Debbie’s third year at Rosemont approached, even the initial reluctant soldiers among the department chairs were bragging to their peers about the positive changes in their school and the important role they had in making these changes.

 Unfortunately, Lois Schafer wasn’t happy.
 The honors program she “owned” for nearly 15 years was now in shared hands.
 Her classes were bigger and included students who struggled academically and behaviorally, and she didn’t know how to deal with them.
 Many ended up in the principal’s office for disciplinary reasons, which reflected poorly on her during her evaluations.
 She tried to talk to her old friend Tom Galvin about this multiple times but he was having his own problems.